EXPRESSCLUSTER/Tips/SharedDiskOnvSphere.md

     **Note:**
       \* The virtual hard disk should be created as "Thick Provisioning (Eager Zeroed)".
 	  \* The virtual hard disk should be created on VMFS.
 (NFS does not allow Thick Provisioning)
-	  \* If you create the virtual disk with vSphere Web Client (GUI), you cannot specify .vmdk file name and path.
+	  \* You should create the shared vHDD with the command above or vCenter Server (GUI) because you cannot specify .vmdk file name and location with vSphere Host Client.
-	  \* If you expand the virtual disk after you create it as "Thick Provisioning (Eager Zeroed)", it will be converted to "Thin Provisioning" automaticaly.
+	  \* When you expand the shared vHDD after you create it, please surey convert it to Thick Provisioning (Eager Zeroed).
+Because when expanding Thick Provisioning vHDD, it will be converted to "Thin Provisioning" automaticaly.

 1. Attach the vHDD for the both 2 VMs
 	1. Stop the VM